 People don’t have the patience to scroll over, expand the screen and try to determine what the meat of the page is on those tiny smartphone screens.
 They are just going to click the back button and try out your competitor.
 For the companies who get it, this is a huge opportunity to add value to their customer experience and win new business in the process.
 For those who don’t, I hear there are some cool new animated gifs they might want to try out.

 Now we know Google hates non-responsive websites on par with cruddy link spam.
 We’ve also established that your visitors have you on an extremely short leash, but are we asking the right questions?
-After all if a website converts, shouldn’t that be what truly matters?
-Its time to ask that critical question — do responsive websites actually translate into higher sales?
-Let’s dig into the raw data and determine if responsive design really is the hat trick of web development.
+After all, if a website converts, shouldn’t that be what truly matters?
+It’s time to ask that critical question — do responsive websites actually translate into higher sales?
+Let’s dig into the raw data and determine if the responsive design really is the hat trick of web development.

-Responsive design doesn’t just boost sales.
-The Aberdeen Group looked at a bucket of customer engagement metrics including brand awareness, average order value and company revenue.
+Responsive design, as we did for Samuel Kleinberg, doesn’t just boost sales.
+The Aberdeen Group looked at a bucket of customer engagement metrics including brand awareness, average order value, and company revenue.
 The year-over-year results showed significant improvement across the board.
 Conversion rates were 8% higher with responsive design (10.9% to 2.7%).
-Brand awareness increased a whopping 30% (34.7% vs 4.8%).
+Brand awareness increased a whopping 30% (34.7% vs 4.8%)design.
 There wasn’t a single category that didn’t see significant gains after the responsive design switch.